cbrionesaranda/portfolio/_projects/Sentry-Turret.md

 ![render2]({{ site.baseurl }}/assets/images/Sentry-Turret/render2.jpg){:width="75%"}{: .align-center}
 <figcaption>Extended Configuration.</figcaption>{: .text-center}

 The turret has 2 configurations: stowed and extended.
 Similarly to the sentry turret character from Portal, the turret is completely stationary and it can rotate along the z axis.
 The movements are controlled by 2 independent 25kg-cm servos.
-Servo-A controlls the yaw and Servo-B controlls the degree of deployment of the lateral wings.
+Servo-A controls the yaw and Servo-B controls the degree of deployment of the lateral wings.

 ## Demonstration